slidevjs/slidev/docs/builtin/cli.md

 ## `slidev build [entry]` {#build}

 Build a hostable SPA.
-See [Hosting](../guide/hosting) for more details.
+See <LinkInline link="guide/hosting" /> for more details.

 - `[entry]` (`string`, default: `slides.md`): path to the slides markdown file.